savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 q. (ken huang) can one extend X.501 to have these scripts?
-a. there has been some talk about this. more interested in "verifiable creddentials or claims" community, using JSON that can be signed as a graph-signature.
+a. there has been some talk about this. more interested in "verifiable credentials or claims" community, using JSON that can be signed as a graph-signature.

 q. (ken huang)...?
 a. idea behind "self sovereign" identity. something something.